COVID-19 guidance for children and families

 I’ve received a text from Cafcass asking me to send them my email address – is this genuine?

 Yes – we have sent a text message to some of the families Cafcass is working with who we do not have a verified email address for.
 We would like to be able to contact all families by email because we are currently unable to contact families by post due to working remotely.
-We will send a secure verification email first so you and Cafcass can confirm each other’s identify.
+We will send a secure verification email first so that you and Cafcass can verify each other’s identity – we will ask you to respond to this email to confirm some personal details such as your address or date of birth.
 We will never ask for further confidential information such as bank details.
 If you have any concerns, please call 0300 456 4000.

 I have an upcoming court date.
 Will I be required to attend?